Career Timeline of Terry McLaurin: Major Achievements and Milestones

 In October 2020, following an injury to Landon Collins, Terry McLaurin was unanimously voted by his teammates to replace him as team captain.

-In 2020 Terry McLaurin had his first time with touchdowns in consecutive games
+In 2020, Terry McLaurin had his first time with touchdowns in consecutive games since 2020.

 2021: Multiple Touchdown Game

-Terry McLaurin had his first multiple touchdown game since 2021, during week 6 against the Baltimore Ravens.
+In 2021, Terry McLaurin had his first multiple touchdown game since 2021.

 On July 5, 2022, Terry McLaurin signed a three-year contract extension worth $71 million with a $28 million signing bonus with the Washington Commanders.

-In 2024, Terry McLaurin set the Washington team record for most touchdown catches in a season with 13 and earned second-team All-Pro honors.
+In 2024, Terry McLaurin set a Washington Commanders team record for the most touchdown catches in a single season with 13 and earned second-team All-Pro honors.